dariaomelkina/parallel-crawling-research/nginx-setup/README.md

 Now, if You used our example directory, at localhost/website1, localhost/website2 and localhost/website3.html You will be able to see three slightly different websites.

-On the localhost You will index of the hosted websites:
+On the localhost You will see index of the hosted websites:
 ![index of the hosted websites](../media/nginx-index-example.png)

 If You need to stop nginx: